How To Plan A Walt Disney World Vacation From Start To Finish with planDisney Panelists Matt & Christina

 Christina talked about how her family chooses Animal Kingdom Lodge because of the connection to their interests: “My seven-year-old’s favorite animal is an okapi, so the fact that we can go over to Kidani and actually walk and see one is just really the coolest thing.”

 Where you stay plays a huge role in how your trip feels.
-Disney Resort options range from budget-friendly to deluxe, and choosing one that fits your needs makes a big difference.
+Disney Resort options range from budget-friendly to deluxe, and selecting one that suits your needs makes a significant difference.

-- Look at room size and layout.
+• Look at room sizes and layouts.
 Larger families may need suites or adjoining rooms.
-Look into which resorts offer layouts that comfortably accommodate your group without requiring extra rooms.
+Research which resorts offer layouts that comfortably accommodate your group without requiring additional rooms.

 Make Time to Enjoy the Resort

 Your hotel isn’t just a place to sleep.
-Many Disney Resort hotels offer activities, entertainment, and unique dining that elevate your vacation.
+Many Disney Resort hotels offer activities, entertainment, and unique dining options that elevate your vacation experience.

-- Explore what’s offered daily.
-Each resort has a rotating list of activities like trivia, tie-dye, and s’mores nights.
+• Explore what’s offered daily.
+Each resort has a rotating list of activities, including trivia, tie-dye nights, and s’mores nights.
 Ask a Cast Member when you arrive for a schedule.

 Decide on the Right Number of Park Days